MaGnsio/100-days-of-code/log.md

 # Day 012: August 17, 2020
 # Day 013: August 18, 2020

+* problem solving.
-**Progress:** more and more problem solving. i'm now capable to solve harder problems and i'm gradually learning data structures and algorithms. i learned more about vim and started using it as my main text editor.
+* learned more about vim and started using it as my main text editor.

 **Link to work:** [Problems Folder on GitHub](https://github.com/MaGnsio/100-days-of-code/tree/master/Problems)